How to Wash Your Pillows the Right Way

 Every editorial product is independently selected, though we may be compensated or receive an affiliate commission if you buy something through our links.
 Ratings and prices are accurate and items are in stock as of time of publication.

 Don't forget about washing your pillows.
 Here's how you can clean them and how often you should be washing them.

 People often overlook cleaning their pillows—but it’s not something you should skip.
-You shouldn’t forget to clean these other everyday items you don’t wash nearly enough, either.
 Not only do pillows collect dust, but bacteria as well, according to Michael Silva-Nash, the Executive Vice President of Molly Maid of Arkansas, a Neighborly company.
 Removing these unpleasant odors is as simple as washing your pillows.
 Here are pro tips on how to wash pillows the right way.

 How to wash pillows

 Some experts say you should wash pillows two to three times a year, but the frequency depends on the person and how often they clean their pillowcases, according to Tom Harari, CEO and Co/Founder of Cleanly, an on-demand laundry and dry-cleaning service.
 Mark your calendar to wash your pillows every three to six months to keep up with your cleaning schedule but make sure you are washing your bed sheets more often than that.